Deformations of the braid arrangement and Trees: Introduction

 with $i,j\in\{1,\ldots,n\}$ and $s\in \ZZ$.
-In particular, given an integer $n$ and a finite set of integers $S$, the \emph{$S$-braid arrangement in dimension $n$}, denoted $\mA_S(n)$ , is the arrangement made of the hyperplanes $H_{i,j,s}$ for all $1\leq i<j\leq n$ and all $s\in S$.
+We shall call them \emph{deformations of the braid arrangement}.
+In particular, given an integer $n$ and a finite set of integers $S$, the \emph{$S$-braid arrangement in dimension $n$}, denoted $\mA_S(n)$, is the arrangement made of the hyperplanes $H_{i,j,s}$ for all $1\leq i<j\leq n$ and all $s\in S$.
 Classical examples include the \emph{braid}, \emph{Catalan}, \emph{Shi}, \emph{semiorder}, and \emph{Linial} arrangements, which correspond to $S=\{0\},~\{-1,0,1\},~\{0,1\},~\{-1,1\}$, and $\{1\}$ respectively.
-These arrangements are represented in Figure~\ref{fig:classical-arrangements}.
-We refer the reader to~\cite{Stanley:hyperplane-arrangements} for an introduction to the general theory of hyperplane arrangements.
+These arrangements are represented\footnote{Here and later, the arrangements are represented by drawing their intersection with the hyperplane $H_0=\{(x_1,\ldots,x_n)~|~x_1+\ldots+x_n=0\}$, which is orthogonal to all the hyperplanes of any deformation of the braid arrangement.} in Figure~\ref{fig:classical-arrangements}.
+We refer the reader to~\cite{Orlik:hyperplane-arrangements} or \cite{Stanley:hyperplane-arrangements} for an introduction to the general theory of hyperplane arrangements.

 \fig{width=\linewidth}{classical-arrangements}{The braid, Catalan, Shi, semiorder, and Linial arrangements in dimension $n=3$ (seen from the direction $(1,1,1)$).}